-Furthermore, job satisfaction is a crucial mediating variable that can improve employee performance at the dr. Sayidiman Magetan Regional General Hospital.
-In health services, where work demands and pressures are often high, job satisfaction levels can be the primary key to achieving optimal performance (Lee et al., 2022).
-First, high levels of job satisfaction correlate with higher levels of commitment and motivation from employees (Inegbedion et al., 2020).
+Furthermore, job satisfaction has a very important role as a mediating variable that has the potential to improve employee performance at the dr. Sayidiman Magetan Regional General Hospital.
+In the context of health services, where work demands and pressures are often high, job satisfaction levels can be the main key to achieving optimal performance (Lee et al., 2022).
+First of all, high levels of job satisfaction tend to correlate with higher levels of commitment and motivation from employees (Inegbedion et al., 2020).
 Employees who are satisfied with their jobs tend to be more motivated to contribute to the maximum.
-They feel attached to the hospital, seeing it as a place where they can thrive and positively impact health services (Baluyos et al., 2019).
+They have a feeling of attachment to the hospital, seeing it as a place where they can thrive and have a positive impact on health services (Baluyos et al., 2019).
 Additionally, job satisfaction can affect employee retention rates.
 Employees who are satisfied with their jobs are more likely to remain loyal to the organization, reducing employee turnover rates (Zhang et al., 2020).
-It reduces the costs and effort associated with hiring and retraining and creates stability within the work team, which is important in a healthcare environment.
+This not only reduces the costs and effort associated with hiring and retraining, but also creates stability within the work team, which is important in a healthcare environment.
 A high level of job satisfaction can also create a positive work climate.
-Open communication, support from colleagues and Management, and feeling valued and recognized for individual achievements can create a healthy work environment (Specchia et al., 2021).
-It can improve employees' emotional well-being, reduce stress, and increase motivation to achieve organizational goals.
+Open communication, support from colleagues and management, and feelings of being valued and recognized in individual achievements can create a healthy work environment (Specchia et al., 2021).
+This, in turn, can improve employees' emotional well-being, reduce stress levels, and increase motivation to achieve organizational goals.
 As a mediating variable, job satisfaction can be a link between factors such as organizational culture, cyberloafing management, and employee performance.
-A supportive organizational culture, effective technology-related policies, and a pleasant work environment can positively contribute to job satisfaction (Zhong et al., 2022).
+A supportive organizational culture, effective policies related to the use of technology, and a pleasant work environment can make a positive contribution to job satisfaction (Zhong et al., 2022).
 In turn, job satisfaction can mediate its impact on employee performance, creating a positive cycle in the hospital's work environment.

-The urgency of this research lies in the fact that the success of hospital operations is highly dependent on employee performance.
-As an institution that provides health services to the community, the quality and efficiency of services are highly dependent on employees' level of individual and collective performance.
-Therefore, understanding the factors that affect employee performance, such as organizational culture, Cyberloafing, and job satisfaction, is a must.
+Urgency of this research lies in the fact that the success of hospital operations is highly dependent on employee performance.
+As an institution that provides health services to the community, the quality and efficiency of services are highly dependent on the level of individual and collective performance of employees.
+Therefore, understanding the factors that affect employee performance, such as organizational culture, cyberloafing, and job satisfaction, is a must.
 This research provides urgency through the identification and understanding of existing knowledge gaps.
-The lack of research that integrates organizational culture, Cyberloafing, job satisfaction, and employee performance simultaneously in public hospitals in Indonesia creates a knowledge gap that needs to be filled.
-This research acts as a bridge to increase insight and understanding of factors that can improve employee performance at the hospital-the urgency of this research in the context of the Regional General Hospital dr. Sayidiman Magetan, it is hoped that the research results can be a solid basis for developing a more effective and responsive management strategy to the challenges faced by this hospital.
-The results of this study are expected to contribute to the development of management policies and practices in public hospitals and provide a better understanding for researchers and practitioners in managing these factors to improve employee performance.
-The practical implications can extend to improving the quality of hospitals' health services.
+The lack of research that integrates organizational culture, cyberloafing, job satisfaction, and employee performance simultaneously in public hospitals in Indonesia creates a knowledge gap that needs to be filled.
+This research acts as a bridge to increase insight and understanding of factors that can improve employee performance at the hospital.
+The urgency of this research in the context of the Regional General Hospital dr. Sayidiman Magetan, it is hoped that the results of the research can be a solid basis for the development of a more effective and responsive management strategy to the challenges faced by this hospital.
+The results of this study are expected to contribute to the development of management policies and practices in public hospitals, as well as provide a better understanding for researchers and practitioners in managing these factors to improve employee performance.
+The practical implications can extend to improving the quality of health services provided by hospitals.